jphmrst/bibviz/README.md

 # DESCRIPTION

 **Bibviz** creates a browsable tree of HTML from a collection of BibTeX files and PDFs and files associated with BibTeX entries.
+Citations can be listed by author or by keyword, and individual citations' pages include the usual BibTeX fields' information as well as any abstract, citations and local file links provided in the BibTeX source.

 A to-do list: